buzyjess/spark_and_databricks/README.md

 # spark_and_databricks

-A handson on Spark and Data Bricks explaining concepts and tricks
+A hands on project for  spark and Data Bricks explaining concepts and tricks,

+I will be trying to make it simple for someone to start off and pickup from there.
+Being a Python developer this edition is all in Pyspark or Python based.